How many pennies does it take to get an apple up the inclined plane? This is the question my 8-year old set out to answer the other day.

 Books (to create an incline)

-A long board (a closet shelf works for us)
+A board (a closet shelf works for us)

-A yogurt container or plastic cups for pennies
+A yogurt container or a plastic cup for pennies

 An apple (maybe even a couple of apples of different size)

 A rubber band (it will go around an apple)

 Hole puncher or scissors to make holes in the containers

 1.Poke two holes on two opposite sites of your yogurt container or plastic cup.